 uPA: The ultimate Provider Agent is an NSA that services requests by coordinating with the local Network Resource Manager (NRM) to manage network resources.
 The uPA responds to service requests, but never initiates them.

-AG: The Aggregator Agent (AG) is an NSA that has no physical network resources, but can orchestrate end-to-end network services on behalf of a user by utilizing the connection services exposed by an associated uPA or one or more child NSA.
+AG: The Aggregator Agent is an NSA that has no physical network resources, but can orchestrate end-to-end network services on behalf of a user by utilizing the connection services exposed by an associated uPA or one or more child NSA.
 By definition the AG is both a requester and a provider NSA.

-shows a pictorial representation of the three NSA roles within the NSF architecture and the communications paths between these agents.

-Figure 1 – Hierarchical NSA relationships.

-An Aggregator NSA participating in the NSI Connection Service [OGF NSI-CS] requires access to a number of documents distributed by NSA through the NSI Document Distribution Service to perform basic functions such as:
+An AG participating in the NSI Connection Service [OGF NSI-CS] requires access to a number of documents distributed by NSA through the NSI Document Distribution Service to perform basic functions such as:

 Bootstrapping communications with peer NSAs (uRA, uPA, and other AG) using the NSA Description Document [OGF NSI-ND].

-Syntactic Processing and validating connection service requests using NSI Service Definition Documents [OGF NSI-SD].
+Syntactic Processing and validating parameters parsed using NSI Service Definition Documents [OGF NSI-SD].

 Performing intelligent path finding for a requested connection service using NSI Topology Documents [OGF NSI-TS].
+See the Appendix in section 18 for details of the NSI topology distribution requirements.

 An ultimate Provider NSA participating in the NSI Connection Service does not require access to documents, but is required to distribute the following documents through the NSI Document Distribution Service: